 When you are in Roosevelt, you'll notice that it is more blue-collar than most other communities in America.
 0.00% of Roosevelt’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Roosevelt is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Roosevelt who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Overall, Roosevelt’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Roosevelt’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Roosevelt has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Roosevelt has few renters and college students.
 But the biggest reason it is quieter in Roosevelt than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Roosevelt may be for you.